What our Introduction to Atoms lesson plan includes

 Options for Lesson

 The “Options for Lesson” section of the classroom procedure page lists several suggestions for additional activities or alternative ways to go about the lesson.
 A few of these suggestions relate to the activity.
 For example, you could pair students rather than have them work alone for the activity.
-You could also use additional materials for the models and have students create models of more than one element.
-You can assign a specific element to each student to model.
+You could also use additional materials for the models and have students create models of more than one chemical.
+You can assign a specific chemical to each student to model.
 As an alternative to the activity, you could have students make 2D models instead, using poster board and other drawing supplies.
+Several universities have online games that simulate how atoms and molecules are made.
+The section lists two websites with fun games the students could play during the lesson or after they complete the activity.

 The teacher notes page provides a paragraph of additional information or guidance as you prepare your lesson.
-It mentions that the lesson material can range from too simple to too complex.
-This depends on the level of your students, the curriculum you follow, and the level of understanding you want your students to have.
-Keep this in mind as you prepare to ensure you deliver a lesson your students will be able to follow.
-You can also use the lines on this page to write down thoughts or ideas you have before presenting the lesson to your students.
+It suggests you teach this lesson in conjunction with others that relate to atoms, such as Molecules and Matter.
+You could also show the video about Atoms on the Learn Bright website.
+Use the lines on this page to write down thoughts or ideas you have before presenting the lesson to your students.

 INTRODUCTION TO ATOMS LESSON PLAN CONTENT PAGES